 Stereo, 22-28 Renfield Lane, G2 5AR

 Stereo is another location for gigs that also has a vegan restaurant.
 Located on the ground floor of the Mackintosh-designed Daily Record building in the city centre, Stereo serves up a great menu which is a fusion of junk food, Asian and Latin American cuisines.
-Their small plates include the likes of roast asparagus and gram pancake, ful medames or buffalo cauliflower.
-Mains include the Original Stereo Seitan Burger, as well as banana blossom tacos which consists of marinated beer battered banana blossom that flakes away like fish, curtido slaw, chipotle baja sauce and tajin sprinkles.
-And if you still have room at the end grab some filled lemon cannoli.
+Their small plates include the likes buffalo cauliflower and roast napa cabbage.
+Mains include the Original Stereo Seitan Burger, as well as Haggis Bon Bons and mash.
+And if you still have room at the end grab some Black Forest Tiramisu.

 The Hug and Pint, 171 Great Western Road, G4 9AW

 Located on the long old road that is Great Western Road, The Hug and Pint is a vegan bar, restaurant and music venue.
-The food on the menu is inspired by a wide range of Asian cuisines, whilst the live music programme features both local artists and international acts.
-This restaurant bar also aptly named their previous takeaway service The Hug At Home as when you eat their food it does feel like a warm hug inside.
-Their menu is full of vegetarian and vegan comfort food like the mushroom and cashew curry or miso potatoes with pickled wakame and crispy shallots.
-All you need to do is add jasmine rice and a pint and then you’ve got a great night sorted.
+The food on the menu is inspired by a wide range of pizzas with vegan options, whilst the live music programme features both local artists and international acts.

 The Glad Café, 1006A Pollokshaws Road, G41 2HG

 For all your vegetarian and vegan brunch needs, head to The Glad Café and you’ll be glad you came.
 The Glad Café is a not-for-profit arts hub, which hosts a range of events within its architecturally award-winning venue and café space that has a delicious menu.
 Plus, not only will you be eating for a great cause (The Glad Foundation) but you can enjoy brunch from 10am until 4pm.
 Yes 4pm!
 So all you late risers can get stuck into a sweet or savoury stack of pancakes or a full on breakfast.
-Later in the day, you can also enjoy some light bites such as red slaw salad, hummus and sriracha kofta skewers as well as their famous sourdough pizzas.
+Later in the day, you can also enjoy some light bites, as well as their famous sourdough pizzas, burgers and pasta – all vegan.

 Down To Earth, 351 Dumbarton Road, Partick, G11 6AL